Ferris-Labs/site-draft/content/en/docs/User Guide/Executor.md

 2. Describe package
 3. Select the Project to which the package will be bound
 4. Add Tags manually or select from predefined tags
 5. Schedule cron job -> "Cron like schedule definition.
-NOTE: day of week start on Monday (0 - Monday, 6 - Sunday)" example: "20****" -> **The whole definition of "Cron Jobs" can be found in a separate sub-category of this UserGuide**
+NOTE: day of week start on Monday (0 - Monday, 6 - Sunday)" example: "20****" -> **The whole definition of "Cron Jobs" can be found in the next sub-category of this UserGuide**
 6. Trigger Event Types - Select Value -> select event type to trigger the exectution of the package
 7. Check the checkbox to Allow Manual Triggering -> click to allow manual triggering of the package
 8. Check the checkbox to Activate your package -> click to set the package to active